How to bet on the US Masters

-This type of betting option allows punters to bet on a wide variety of players, who they don’t necessarily think will win the tournament, but have a chance to beat a selected group of players.
+This type of betting option allows punters to bet on a wide variety of players who might not win the tournament, but who are a good chance to beat a selected group of players.

 To make the cut – Your selected player must make the top 50, plus ties, in order for this bet to cash.
 Prices are usually on the lower side, especially for the well-fancied players, but this is a good option for either those wanting to boost their parlay (multi-bet) result, or punters who have taken an extreme outsider to make the cut.